CSCI-4830-002-2014/challenge-week-10/README.md

 ![screenshot](T21Challenge.png?raw=true)

-According to this graph, it seems that the average pitch increses as the rotation vector x increases. average pitch also seems higher as the rotation vecto y increases.
+According to this graph, it seems that the average pitch increses as the rotation vector x increases. average pitch also seems higher as the rotation vector y increases.
+Also, the vector y seems to very negative, and the distribution of these x-y rotation vectors is in the shape of the bell curve.

 ![screenshot](T22Challenge.png?raw=true)